nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 The circuit padding framework is meant to provide one layer in a layered system of interchangeable components.
 Because it operates at the Tor circuit layer, it deals only with the inter-cell timings and quantity of cells sent on a circuit.
-It addresses these only by optionally adding traffic; it cannot delay cells.
+It addresses these only by inserting cells on a circuit;
+it cannot delay cells.
 This also means that it does not deal with packet sizes, how cells are packed into TLS records, or ways that the Tor protocol might be recognized on the wire.

 The problem of differentiating Tor traffic from non-Tor traffic based on TCP/TLS packet sizes, initial handshake patterns, and DPI characteristics is the